Veolia seeks EU approval to vote at Suez AGM, sources say

 The shareholder meeting could be one way out of an impasse opposing rivals that date back to the 19th century.

 Reporting by Foo Yun Chee and Benjamin Mallet.
 Writing by Sarah White.
-Editing by Mark Potter and Paul Simao
+Editing by Mark Potter, Paul Simao and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.